-Homework Policy: 14 homework assignments and a review worth 80 points will be presented on Aktiv Chemistry which is linked in the class Canvas page.
+Homework Policy: 12 homework assignments and a spectroscopy review worth 65 points will be presented on Aktiv Chemistry which is linked in the class Canvas page.
 Aktiv Chemistry will cost \$28.
 50% of the point will be awarded for attempting the problems and 50% of the points will be awarded for correctness.
 On time homework completion is critical to success in this course.
 The homework due dates will be clearly posted in Canvas and discussed in class.
 Plan timely homework completion accordingly.
 Late homework will not be accepted without a valid excuse and appropriate documentation.
 Homework will be accepted until 11:59PM on the day they are due in Aktiv.

 Quizzes: Quizzes are given according to the tentative date shown on the course calendar below.
-There will be four quizzes given at the beginning of lecture worth 25 pts each.
+There will be three quizzes given at the beginning of lecture worth 25 pts each.
 Their course content coverage will be announced in lecture.
 Use of notes, notebooks, or textbooks will not be permitted and mobile communication devices (iPhones, mobile phones, PDAs, computers, netbooks, smart watches etc.) should remain turned off and stored in your bag for the duration of the exam period.
 Students are permitted to use molecular modeling kits during quizzes.
 Violations of this policy will be submitted to the Office of the Dean of Students for review.
 Each student is required to bring a photo ID to a quiz and this will be used to confirm a student's identity during the quiz period.
 Quizzes will take place as scheduled and a sterile test taking environment is expected for each student.
 Quizzes will be timed and take place as shown on the class calendar.

-Exams: There will be 3 exams total in the semester held during class time during the semester.
+Exams: There will be 3 midterm exams during class time during the semester and 1 final exam scheduled during the final exam period.
 The following exam periods and course coverage are tentative and therefore subject to change:

 Exam I (Ch.
-9,10,11) 2/21
+9,10,11) 10/9

 Exam II (Ch.
-14,15,16) 3/28
+14,15) 11/6

+Exam III (16, 17, 18) 12/4

 Final Exam (cumulative) TBA (During finals period)